 Magarity has quickly made a positive impact on the program with a pair of winning seasons in her first four years as head coach.
 Most recently, Magarity led UNH to a 19-12 record and 12-4 in America East play, its most wins in a season since the 1998-99 campaign.
 During the 2013-14 season, Magarity guided the Wildcats to six consecutive wins and an 8-1 start to conference play, the best nine game conference stretch in program history.
 The Wildcats reached the America East Championship semifinal for the second consecutive year, which UNH has not accomplished since the 1988 and 1989 conference tournaments.
-New Hampshire again led the America East Conference in free throw percentage for the third consecutive season, powered by the program’s most efficient free throw shooter, Kelsey Hogan.
+New Hampshire again led the America East Conference in free throw percentage for the fourth consecutive season, powered by the program’s most efficient free throw shooter, Kelsey Hogan.
 The Wildcats had four student-athletes receive all-conference accolades, the most the program has received since the 2001-02 season.
 The award winning quartet consisted of First Team selection Hogan followed by Second Team mention Corinne Coia, Third Team honoree Elizabeth Belanger and All-Academic recipient Kaylee Kilpatrick.

 Despite missing 14 games due to maternity leave during the 2012-13 season, Magarity guided the Wildcats to its first America East Championship semifinal appearance since 2005.
 Under the direction of Magarity, Hogan made the game-winning 3-pointer at the buzzer to defeat Stony Brook University, 49-46, in the conference quarterfinals.
 The Wildcats had three representatives on the all-conference team, led by Second Team selections Cari Reed and Morgan Frame.
 Belanger garnered All-Rookie honors, the 12th Wildcat in program history to accomplish the feat.